sdaliparthi/NLP_TextProcessing/README.md

         a.
 Removing the HTML Tags.
 Used Python/BeautifulSoup for that.
         b.
 Removing rows with empty columns
         c.
 Removing unwanted columns
-    2. Text representation using Bag of Words (BOW), inclusing:
+    2. Text representation using Bag of Words (BOW) vectorization, inclusing:
         a.
 Tokenization
         b.
 Removing stop words
         c.
 Replacing proper nouns